 Start forming your team now!
-Get a jump on the books and begin reading from the summer sneak preview lists
+Get a jump on the books and begin reading now but be sure you are taking notes!

-Either assign or have each team member read at least two of the 15 books.
-Ensure each book is read by more than one student
+Either assign or have each team member read at least two of the 12 books; ensure each book is read by more than one student

 Set up a periodic meeting time to talk about your team’s progress and to discuss books already read.

 Each team member should develop a list of questions from the books they read to review during team meetings.
-Depending on the grade level, this is a great opportunity for a parent to read along and help develop the test questions
+This is a great opportunity for a parent to read along and help develop the test questions

 Hold a mock trivia event against another team.
 Invite another team that read from the same list to a mock trivia round.
 Make sure the kids are answering in the proper format: the captain answers the question or can assign a team mate to answer and students work within the 20 second window